25Ericcheong/go-fundamentals/README.md

 - Instead, we could define dependency as `interface`.
 Allowing us to use real `Sleep` in `main` and a `spy sleeper` in tests.
 - `Spies` are a kind of mock which can record how a dependency is used, arguments sent in, how many times it has been called, etc.

+### Select

+- `http.HandlerFunc` is a type that looks like `type HandlerFunc func(ResponseWriter, *Request)`.
+The handler takes a `ResponseWriter` and a `Request`.
+Note, this is also how a real HTTP server is written in Go.
+For testing purposes, the `http.HandlerFunc` is currently being wrapped in the `httptest.NewServer` for testing purposes.

 ## Additional Investigation

 - Get more familiar with Go Standard Library (may help with writing dependency injection for testing purposes)
 - Understanding the purpose of `Buffer` and `Writer`
 - Look into the term Test Doubles (https://martinfowler.com/bliki/TestDouble.html)
+- To mock HTTP server, can look at standard library - `net/http/httptest`